xster/flutter-wiki/Tree-hygiene.md

 ```

 Using this standard form ensures that we can write a script to detect all deprecated APIs and remove them.
 We have a test that verifies that this syntax is followed.

+_This policy does not require that deprecated features be removed promptly, nor does it require that we limit the use of deprecations.
+While you are encouraged to please use moderation and judgement in deciding to deprecate something, there is no quota, and there is no time limit to how long a deprecated feature may remain supported before it is removed.
+We will, at a later time, introduce a policy for removing deprecated features, in a "first-in-first-out" fashion (this is why the syntax required here mentions a version number)._